 ∼ Source: Arthritis.Org

 We hope you find this information helps you find resources to help you *or a loved one.
 This information is intended to help you formulate questions to ask your doctor and is NOT medical advice.
 Your Doctor is your best source of information and guidance, and should be your first course of action.

 Arthritis?!
 Now What?

-Recently diagnosed with arthritis in the hip (Osteoarthritis or OA), my doctor provided two pages of information about hip and/or knee arthritis but I wanted to learn more.
+I was recently diagnosed with arthritis of the hip (Osteoarthritis or OA), my doctor provided two pages of information about hip and/or knee arthritis but I wanted to learn more.
 Yes, it’s a common term I’d heard all my life, but I never KNEW anything about it – other than it hurts.
 So, after a few days of this diagnosis sinking in, I began to think of lots of questions so I’m doing more research to learn about this condition – what it is and what it is not.
 My next appointment is in 3 months so hope to get all my questions formulated by then.

 Researching the topic of Arthritis has been interesting and informative!
 I haven’t found the exercises (I’m still researching for specifics) but instead found a lot of useful information – but I’m interested in exercises for OA of the Hip so that’s going to take a little longer, but I did find some generally useful guidelines for anyone with arthritis that I wanted to share with you: